 GLOBAL PREGNANCY COLLABORATION SEMINAR SERIES

-The webinars will be held on the third Thursday of each month from 11:00 AM-12:00 PM Eastern Standard Time/EST (US and Canada).
+The webinars will be held on the third or fourth Thursday of each month from 11:00 AM-12:00 PM Eastern Standard Time/EST (US and Canada).

 As an integral part of our virtual workshop series, we provide presentations to guide beginning investigators, especially in low-resource centers, toward successful research careers.
 The presentation will use a panel discussion format with CoLab investigators at several career stages to address the vitally important topic of mentoring.
 This will be directed at individuals seeking a mentor and also those embarking on their early career as mentors.
 Special considerations of “long distance mentoring”, particularly relevant to low resource settings, will be included.